How does the Kansas City Chiefs roster compare to 2018?

 By Drew Brooks

-Next, let’s look at the rest of the offense: the receivers.
+Next, let’s take a look at the special teams: